Nassau Inter-County Express: Fare

-Fares can be paid with a MetroCard (including unlimited cards), coins, or on the GoMobile app.
-Neither dollar bills nor OMNY are accepted on any NICE fixed-route buses.
-Transfers are available upon request with coins, and are included automatically with MetroCard.
+Fares can be paid with a MetroCard (including unlimited cards), OMNY, coins, or on the GoMobile app.
+Dollar bills are not accepted on any NICE fixed-route buses.
+Transfers are available upon request with coins, and are included automatically with MetroCard and OMNY.
 The transfers are valid for two hours and can be used on two connecting NICE bus routes.
 Transfers are also valid on Suffolk County Transit, Long Beach Bus, Huntington Area Rapid Transit (HART) or MTA New York City Transit, with the following restrictions: